MahnazHabibi/Drug-repurposing/Descripotion.md

 File "candidate drug targets.xlsx" contains three sets of essential protein related to Covid-19

-File "Gene_Lists.xlsx" cantains 2898 proteins that target that targeted by at least one of the known drugs reported in Uniprot.
+File "Gene_Lists.xlsx" cantains 2898 proteins that target by at least one of the known drugs reported in Uniprot.

 File "essential genes related to covid-19 pathology.xlsx" contains 35 essential genes related to COVID-19 pathology.

 File "pathway related essential genes.xlsx" contains top significantly enrichment signaling and diseases pathways identified by bio-pathways DAVID tools.

-First, we use a algorithm to calculate topological features of proteins from PPI networks.

-To run the Algorithm follow the Readme.txt steps.
+To calculate topological features of proteins from PPI networks we use We use an algorithm Topological_features.m code. to run the procedure follow the Readme.txt steps.
 See the output of Algorithm in "candidate drug targets.xlsx" file.

 Next, we identify proteins in our candidate set that are associated with some underlying diseases related to COVID-19.
 We select 35 proteins as a final set of essential proteins related to disease pathology.
 To access the 35 proteins see essential genes related to covid-19 pathology.xlsx file.

 Finally, we evaluated these proteins with respect to the related pathways with DAVID tools (see "pathway related essential genes.xlsx" file).